 On the penultimate day of their second bed-in for peace, John Lennon and Yoko Ono recorded the anthemic ‘Give Peace A Chance’ in room 1742 of the Queen Elizabeth Hotel, Montreal.

-The recording session, which had been arranged at the last minute, was attended by dozens of journalists and celebrities, including Allen Ginsberg, Abbie Hoffman, Tommy Smothers, Timothy Leary, Petula Clark, Dick Gregory, Murray the K, Derek Taylor, Rabbi Abraham Feinberg and members of the Radha Krishna Temple.
+The recording session, which had been arranged at the last minute, was attended by dozens of journalists and celebrities, including Allen Ginsberg, Abbie Hoffman, Tommy Smothers, Timothy Leary, Petula Clark, Dick Gregory, Murray the K, Derek Taylor, Rabbi Abraham Feinberg, and members of the Radha Krishna Temple.
 Many of them were mentioned in the lyrics, either directly or allusively.
-Also present was cartoonist Al Capp, whom Lennon and Ono had argued with earlier in the day, although he didn’t contribute to the recording.
+Also present was cartoonist Al Capp, with whom Lennon and Ono had argued earlier in the day, although he didn’t contribute to the recording.

-The song was recorded by Montreal studio owner André Perry with four microphones and a four-track tape recorder.
+‘Give Peace A Chance’ was recorded by Montreal studio owner André Perry with four microphones and a four-track tape recorder.
 Lennon played acoustic guitar and was joined by Tommy Smothers of the Smothers Brothers, also on acoustic guitar.
 A wardrobe door provided percussive sounds.

 EMI requested that Perry come to the hotel for the recording.
 He hired a four-track Ampex machine from RCA Victor, and arrived at around 5pm.

 Four microphones were used: one for Lennon and his guitar, another for Tommy Smothers, and two for the rest of the room.

 ‘Give Peace A Chance’ was briefly rehearsed, then the recording was quickly done.
 It took place at around 10pm, and afterwards Perry remained behind to record the song’s eventual b-side, Yoko Ono’s ‘Remember Love’.
 They finished recording at around 3am on 2 June.